PedanticHacker/ReChess/README.md

-Alternatively, you can also install these three requirements with the *pip* package manager in your command-line interface within ReChess's top-level directory, but make sure Python is installed first, then execute this command:
+Alternatively, you can also install these three requirements with the *pip* package manager in your command-line interface within ReChess's top-level directory, if Python is installed, then execute this command:

 ```bash
 pip install -r requirements.txt